Iamcomingback/Puddin-Matlab-Tools/README.md

 # Puddin-Matlab-Tools-GR
-Collecting my MATLAB functions and tools for GR.
+Implemented MATLAB functions and tools for GR.